 About Us

-Collectively, we bring to our farm a broad base of academic backgrounds and real-life expertise.
-Marshall has 30 years of professional consulting in landscape restoration and forest management.
-Kathleen has shared her passion for nutrition through consulting work across Canada.
-She has working with First Nations and Inuit on healthy eating, food security and maternal and child health programs.
+Our farm is rooted in a diverse blend of academic backgrounds and hands-on expertise.
+Marshall brings over 30 years of experience in landscape restoration and forest management, guiding our approach to stewarding the land.
+Kathleen has worked across Canada as a nutrition consultant, supporting First Nations and Inuit communities on initiatives related to healthy eating, food security, and maternal and child health.

 The Importance Local Farming